cvjena/libmaxdiv/maxdiv/libmaxdiv/README.md

 Welcome to `libmaxdiv`, an efficient C++ implementation of the **Maximally Divergent Intervals Algorithm** described in the following publication:

-> Erik Rodner, Björn Barz, Yanira Guanche, Milan Flach, Miguel Mahecha, Paul Bodesheim, Markus Reichstein, Joachim Denzler.
+> Björn Barz, Erik Rodner, Yanira Guanche Garcia, Joachim Denzler.
-> "Maximally Divergent Intervals for Anomaly Detection".
+> "Detecting Regions of Maximal Divergence for Spatio-Temporal Anomaly Detection."
-> *ICML Workshop on Anomaly Detection (ICML-WS)*.
-2016
+> *IEEE Transactions on Pattern Analysis and Machine Intelligence* (accepted).
+2018.

 `libmaxdiv` supports spatio-temporal data, is easily extendable and provides a `C` interface for a maximum of interoperability.